Hate getting older?

 My name is Penelope

-I am a 68-year-old life coach, mindfulness teacher, and fitness and brain health trainer.
+I am a 68-year-old Clinical Psychologist, mindfulness teacher, and fitness and brain health trainer.

 For years, I found it hard to deal with getting older.
 Then one morning, I woke up and couldn't move.
 I had herniated discs and was in so much pain, I spent three weeks on the couch.

-Then my brother died suddenly; a few days after my daughter and I moved home, paying double rent.
 My body had given out, and my income wasn't enough.
-Everything I had relied on for independence, like staying strong and proving I didn't need anyone, was falling apart all at once.
+Everything I had relied on for independence, staying strong, proving I didn't need anyone, was falling apart all at once.

 I couldn't keep fighting or pretending everything was fine.
-That's when everything opened up.
+That's when things actually started to change.

 I let myself feel everything.